Association Statutes in accordance with the Austrian Associations Act of 2002

 - Carrying out information activities and public relations work;

-- Organising discussion events, workshops, advanced trainings, working groups and other events relevant to the objectives of the Association;
+- Organising discussion events, workshops, working groups and other events relevant to the objectives of the Association;

 - Cultivating contacts and cooperating with as well as joining institutions in Austria and abroad which pursue activities related to the objectives of the Association;